The sharp phase transition for level set percolation of smooth planar Gaussian fields: Gaussian techniques

 \subsection{Consequences of the assumptions}

 We next collect some important consequences of Assumptions \ref{a.reg} and \ref{a.swp} for the fields $f$ and $f^\eps$.
-Note that, since for each $r \ge 1$ the function $q_r$ defined in Section \ref{s.td} satisfies Assumptions \ref{a.reg}--\ref{a.dec} whenever $q$ does, these consequences apply equally to the field $f_r$.
+Note that, for each $r \ge 1$, either the function $q_r$ defined in Section \ref{s.td} is identically equal to $0$ or it satisfies Assumptions \ref{a.reg}--\ref{a.dec} whenever $q$ does.
+As a result, either $f_r$ is identically equal to $0$ or these consequences apply equally to the field $f_r$.

-We begin by stating some standard facts about Gaussian fields and their derivatives: \begin{lem} \ \begin{enumerate} \item Let $f$ be a centred, almost surely continuous, planar Gaussian field with covariance\footnote{The notation $K \in C^{m,m}$ means that all partial derivatives of $K$ which include at most $m$ differentiations in the first variable and $m$ differentiations in the second variable exist and are continuous.} $K\in C^{k+1,k+1}(\R^2\times\R^2)$.
-Then, $f$ is almost surely $C^k$, $(f,\partial^{\alpha}f)_{\alpha \, : \, |\alpha| \leq k}$ is a centred Gaussian field, and for all multi-indices $\alpha_1$, $\alpha_2$ such that $|\alpha_1| \leq k$ and $|\alpha_2| \leq k$ and for every $x,y \in \R^2$, we have
+We begin by stating some standard facts about Gaussian fields and their derivatives: \begin{lem} \ \begin{enumerate} \item Let $g$ be a centred, almost surely continuous, planar Gaussian field with covariance\footnote{The notation $K \in C^{m,m}$ means that all partial derivatives of $K$ which include at most $m$ differentiations in the first variable and $m$ differentiations in the second variable exist and are continuous.} $K\in C^{k+1,k+1}(\R^2\times\R^2)$.
+Then, $g$ is almost surely $C^k$, $(g,\partial^{\alpha}g)_{\alpha \, : \, |\alpha| \leq k}$ is a centred Gaussian field, and for all multi-indices $\alpha_1$, $\alpha_2$ such that $|\alpha_1| \leq k$ and $|\alpha_2| \leq k$ and for every $x,y \in \R^2$, we have